amorgan101010/arch-setup/setup-diary/40-refinement.md

       - ...but getting closer to my new goal of getting bash-savvy!

 - I'm gonna move the last bit of the prepare script into a new `bootstrap` script

+- If I wanted to make things a little less hardcoded, I'd pass in the root mount path to the bootstrap script

+  - TODO immediately after wiring the bootstrap script up

+- I also kinda want to set up my own custom logger that takes context and a message...